Top 4 Must-Stay Onsen Hotels & Ryokans in Tokachigawa Onsen [2025 Guide]|Domingo

 Travel Creator Nobuka Kawashima

-Originally from Kanagawa Prefecture.
-After traveling to all 179 cities and towns in Hokkaido, he was enchanted by the charm and magic of the northern region and moved to Hokkaido in 2009.
-Since then, he has been involved in media interviews, filming, producing articles and videos, and planning and editing, mainly related to travel and regional revitalization.
-His mission is to "increase the number of Hokkaido fans."
+Born in Kanagawa Prefecture.
+After traveling to all 179 municipalities in Hokkaido and becoming captivated by the charm and magic of the northern country, she moved to Hokkaido in 2009.
+Since then, she has been involved in reporting, photography, article and video production, and project editing for media mainly related to travel and regional revitalization.
+Her personal mission is to "increase the number of Hokkaido fans."

 1. Home